 - The worldwide cosmetics market will likely reach $582.4 billion by 2027.

-- The Canadian personal care industry will generate $9.7 billion in 2021.
+- The Canadian personal care and beauty industry amounts to $10.99 billion in revenue in 2022.

 - The Canadian hair and nail salon market is worth over $4 billion.